Traction means pulling on part of the body.

-Most often, traction uses mechanical force (sometimes generated by weights and pulleys) to put tension on a displaced bone or joint, such as a dislocated shoulder, to put it back in position and keep it still.
+Most often, traction uses devices such as weights and pulleys to put tension on a displaced bone or joint, such as a dislocated shoulder.
+The tension helps put the joint back in position and keep it still.

 Traction is also used to keep a group of muscles (such as the neck muscles) stretched to reduce muscle spasms.
 This is called cervical traction.

 - Certain amount of tension to pull the body part into another position

 - Length of time to use the tension

 Browner BD, Jupiter JB, Krettek C, Anderson PA.
 Craniocervical injuries.
 In: Browner BD, Jupiter JB, Krettek C, Anderson PA, eds.
 Skeletal Trauma: Basic Science, Management, and Reconstruction.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 33.